Kunstmaan/KunstmaanBundlesCMS/UPGRADE-3.2.md

 Note that al Kunstmaan fixtures have been relocated from the AdminBundle to the GeneratorBundle.
 An extra 'AdminLoginFirstTime.feature' has been added to the admintests.

+## Nodemenu parameter no longer available in twigfiles

+the nodemenu variable has been removed from the renderContext, so to acces it in a twig file just add

+    {% set nodemenu = get_node_menu(htmlLocale,nodetranslation.getNode()) %}